 The demerit point system is designed to encourage you to obey the road rules.
 If you get too many demerit points, your licence may be suspended.
-In Victoria, there are very limited ways that a demerit point suspension can be appealed.
-The Court has no power to overturn a demerit point suspension due to hardship, loss of employment or family reliance.
-This section will outline what you need to know about demerit point suspensions and the limited ways in which they can be appealed.
+In Victoria, there are very limited ways that a demerit point licence suspension can be appealed.
+The court has no power to overturn a demerit point licence suspension due to hardship, loss of employment or family reliance.
+This section will outline what you need to know about demerit point licence suspensions and the limited ways in which they can be appealed.

 How Does The Demerit Point System Work?

 Contrary to popular belief, all drivers start with zero demerit points.
 If you commit a particular driving offence, a certain number of demerit points will be attributed to your licence.
 The number of points you get will depend on the offence.